cranberry upside-down cake on a cake stand g

 How to Store

 Refrigerate: Store tightly covered for up to 4 days.
-Let come to room temperature before serving.
+Let the cake come to room temperature before serving.

 Freeze: Wrap slices well and freeze for up to 2 months.
 Thaw in the refrigerator.